 COSMIS-RO

 COSMIC (Constellation Observation System for Meteorology, Ionosphere and Climate) is a GPS (Global Positioning System) radio occultation (RO) observation system (Wang et al., 2013).
 It consists of six identical microsatellites, and was launched successfully on 14 April 2006.
 GPS radio occultation observation has the advantage of near-global coverage, all-weather capability, high vertical resolution, high accuracy and self-calibration (Yunck et al., 2000).
-Geophysical parameters like temperature and humidity profiles have been simultaneously obtained from refractivity data using one-dimensional variational (1DVAR) analysis.
+Geophysical parameters (such as, temperature and humidity profiles) have been simultaneously obtained from refractivity data using one-dimensional variational (1DVAR) analysis.
 Further COSMIC-RO profiles are used to estimate planetary boundary layer height (BLH).
 BLH is defined to be the height at which the vertical gradient of the refractivity or water vapor partial pressure is minimum (Ao et al., 2012), explained detail methodology for calculating the BLH from refractivity (N).
+The planetary boundary layer (PBL) is part of the atmosphere closest to the Earth’s surface where turbulent processes often dominate the vertical redistribution of sensible heat, moisture, momentum, and aerosols/pollution (AO et al., 2012).

 Hysplit model